 - NCERT Solutions are the ultimate preparation tool.

-- Helps better understanding of concepts provided in the textbook
+- Help better understanding of concepts provided in the textbook.

 - Solutions are readily available to download.

 - Enhance fundamental concepts.

-- Answering technique is as expected in the examinations
+- The answering technique is as expected in the examinations.

 - Extremely helpful in competitive exams as well.

 Frequently Asked Questions on NCERT Solutions for Class 12 Biology Chapter 12

-How using the NCERT Solutions for Class 12 Biology Chapter 12 will help you with your second term exam preparation?
+How using the NCERT Solutions for Class 12 Biology Chapter 12 will help students with their board exam preparation?